Decode Your Market: The Sizing and Forecasting Puzzle

-I spent 35 + years in the design and launch of medical imaging products and services.
+I spent 35 years in the designing and launching of medical imaging products and services.
 My career evolved from leading engineering teams, to becoming VP Marketing and then to president of a Healthcare IT firm.
-It is also based on 15 years of university teaching experience.
+It is also based on 15 years of teaching in several University MBA Programs.

 Who this course is for:

 - Entrepreneurs and aspiring entrepreneurs: Seeking to assess the viability of their business ideas and forecast market growth for successful launch and future planning.

 - Product managers and developers: Aiming to develop products that meet real customer needs and stand out in a competitive market by understanding its size and potential.

 - Engineers trying to learn how to predict product or service sales.

 - Business owners and consultants: Wanting to gain a deeper understanding of their market potential to make informed strategic decisions and secure funding.